synapse-alpha/mirror-neuron/README.md

 Uses yaml config files to define experiment and tracks results using [weights and biases](https://wandb.ai/site)

 ## Experiment Steps
-An experiment consists of several steps.
-However, an experiment may be run on a single step or a subset.
+An experiment consists of several steps which are all defined in the **config file**.
+An experiment may be run on a single step or a subset of steps.
 1. [Load reward model](#load-reward-model)
 2. [Load data](#load-data)
 3. [Query model](#query-model)